 The Venture program is in its third year with the Mavericks at the forefront of the initiative.
 EverFi and Chime have joined as sponsors of the program.

 EverFi is the leading education technology company that works with learners of all ages through innovative digital concepts and topics and powers more than 4,200 partners in their education initiatives in all 50 states and Canada.

-Chime, the Mavericks’ jersey-patch sponsor, the leader in U.S. challenger banking , has joined as a sponsor of the Venture program.
+Chime, the Mavericks’ jersey-patch sponsor and the leader in challenger banking, has joined as a sponsor with the Venture challenge.